delta-exchange/slate/source/includes/_websocket_api.md

 ```

 ## system_status
-This is a public websocket channel that provides updates on system-wide status events such as scheduled maintenance, maintenance start and finish, degraded mode, and fallback operation.No symbols are required when subscribing to this channel.
+This is a public websocket channel that provides updates on system-wide status events such as scheduled maintenance, maintenance start and finish, degraded mode, and fallback operation.
+No symbols are required when subscribing to this channel.
 Below are the types of messages sent for more details:

+snapshot → This event is sent as soon as you subscribe to the system_status channel.
+The data in this event contains the current system status details.

-1. "event": "maintenance_scheduled" is sent when maintenance is scheduled.
-This is around 6 to 24 hours before the actual maintenance.
-Includes estimated start and finish times.
+1. "event": "maintenance_scheduled" is sent when maintenance is scheduled, usually 6 to 24 hours before the actual maintenance.
+It includes the estimated start and finish times.

 2. "event": "maintenance_started" is sent when maintenance begins.
-Indicates disruption and includes the estimated finish time.
+It indicates service disruption and includes the estimated finish time.
+For unscheduled maintenance, this event may be sent directly without the prior maintenance_scheduled event.

 3. "event": "maintenance_finished" is sent when maintenance is complete.
-The system transitions back to normal operation.
+Usually, after this event, there is an auction period lasting around 5 to 10 minutes.

+4. "event": "maintenance_cancel" is sent when upcoming scheduled maintenance has been cancelled.

+Note: Maintenance start and finish times are approximate estimates.
+The actual start time is confirmed by the maintenance_started event, and the actual completion is confirmed by the maintenance_finished event.

+These values describe the current state of the entire system.

+1. "live": The system is operating normally.
+All services (REST APIs, WebSocket, backend processes) are functioning as expected.

+2. "maintenance": The system is currently under maintenance.
+Some features or services may be temporarily unavailable or disrupted.

+3. "api_fallback": Our system might be facing some technical issues, but most core functions remain available.
+Mostly used by our internal system.

+4. "degraded_mode": Our system might be facing some technical issues, but most core functions remain available.
+Mostly used by our internal system.

+Changing status to between these three: ["api_fallback", "degraded_mode", "live"] is done by sending message with

+"event":  "app_status_update".

+Note: The "app_status_update" messages will still contain correct maintenance related timestamps.

+e.g. payload = %{type: "system_status", event: "app_status_update", status: "api_fallback", maintenance_announcement_time: time, maintenance_start_time: time, maintenance_finish_time: time, timestamp: current_time}

+Note: The "app_status_update" messages will still contain correct maintenance related timestamps.

-In addition to event, the status field reflects the overall system state such as: live, maintenance, api_fallback, degraded_mode
+In addition to the event field, the status field reflects the overall system state, such as: live, maintenance, api_fallback, or degraded_mode.
 All timestamps are in epoch microseconds.

 > System status Sample